Opportunities - Selection Processes

 The President is the Chairperson of the Governing Council, and as the Chair of Governing Council and its Executive Committee, is responsible for developing a vision and framework of support and encouragement for outstanding health research consistent with a national research agenda; engaging the public, partners, provincial institutions, federal departments, the health industry and volunteer health organizations to support outstanding research, researchers, innovative partnerships and transfer of knowledge to practical use for the benefit of Canadians; and developing the overall objectives and priorities for the Canadian Institutes of Health Research.
 The President is also accountable for providing strategic guidance for and oversight of the Canadian Institutes of Health Research.
 Finally, the President represents the Canadian Institutes of Health Research and promotes its vision and mandate as appropriate at meetings across Canada and internationally.

 Further details about the organization and its activities can be found on the Canadian Institutes of Health Research's website.

 Candidates must apply online by 11:59 p.m.
-Eastern Time on June 30, 2017, via the Governor in Council Appointments website.
-Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the online application.
+Eastern Time on July 31, 2017, via the Governor in Council Appointments website.
+Your cover letter should be addressed to the Deputy Director of Selection Processes, Senior Personnel Secretariat, Privy Council Office, and should be sent only through the online application.

 Salary Range: $259,900 - $305,700 (GC-10)